KevinIsMyName/personal-site/src/data/about.md

 # Intro

-I am a senior computer science student graduating with BS and MS (exp.
-June 2023) from [Drexel University](https://drexel.edu/), Philadelphia, PA.
-I have internship experience across my time at [Meta] (https://about.facebook.com/), [Susquehanna International Group](https://sig.com/), [Bentley Systems](https://www.bentley.com/) in fullstack web development and computer graphics.
+I am a computer science graduate with BS and MS (June 2023) from [Drexel University](https://drexel.edu/), Philadelphia, PA.
+My focused concentrations are in artificial intelligence, machine learning, computer vision, and computer graphics.

+I have internship experience across my time at [Meta](https://about.facebook.com/), [Susquehanna International Group](https://sig.com/), [Bentley Systems](https://www.bentley.com/) in computer graphics and fullstack web development.

 I am a go-getter that enjoys problem solving and socializing with people.
-Most of all, I am excited to learn more about the world of technology and how it can connect people.
+Most of all, I am excited to learn more about the world of technology and how it can connect people in ways never imagined.

 # Currently